travelgateX/documentation-site/content/travelgatex/reference/objects/Location.md

   "operator": "type",
   "typename": "Location"
 }
-Indicates the location of the hotel.
+Indicates the location of the hotel
-## GraphQL Schema definition
+## GraphQL schema definition

 {{% graphql-schema-type %}}